Cable Anchors

 4

-After curing, the anchor is tensioned using hydraulic jacks to apply active load.
+After grout reaches design strength, the anchor is stressed using a multi-strand hydraulic jack to apply active design load.

 5